webex/webex-js-sdk/docs/_posts/guides/9999-01-01-getting-started.md

   });
 ```

-Now, open the [Cisco Spark Web Client](https://web.ciscospark.com) so you see your code in action.
+Now, open the [Cisco Webex Teams Client](https://web.ciscospark.com) so you see your code in action.
 Then, back in your terminal, run the following command.

 ```bash
 CISCOSPARK_ACCESS_TOKEN=<YOUR TOKEN FROM THE PORTAL> node index.js